Electrification, Hybridization & Alternative fuels

 How autonomous technology provides value in mining

-Director of business development
+Drew Larsen Director of business development ASI Mining USA

 Autonomous vehicles have become more commonplace in mining as operators discover the key benefits of leveraging the technology across their operations.
 ASI Mining works with mining companies to help realize substantial gains in safety, utilization of assets, productivity and consistency of operation across multiple mining applications.
 This presentation will share practical insights into how value is extracted from the technology, critical lessons learned in the application and operation, and other considerations that are essential to achieve and sustain long-term gains.